viraj89/PULSE-Specification/docs/example-implementations/ODR/7_Future-Use-Cases.md

 Wider Reach<br/>
 Enhanced Legal Advice<br/>

+In conclusion, the incorporation of an open network in the Telelaw domain will manifest in a plethora of advantages for stakeholders.
+Telelaw services seekers will revel in an enriched user experience characterized by increased choices, competitive pricing dynamics, and enhanced control over their legal data.
+Telelaw service providers will thrive in an environment marked by heightened discoverability and accelerated practice establishment.
+Meanwhile, the Department of Justice will achieve a monumental stride in inclusivity, reaching a vast populace with its legal services and markedly increasing the scale of legal advice dissemination across the nation.

 ### Overall Impact
 The implementation of an open network for Telelaw services transforms the legal landscape, making legal services more accessible, competitive, and efficient for both seekers and providers.
 It aligns with the Department of Justice's objective of reaching a broader audience while providing a scalable and efficient platform for legal professionals to expand their practices.